Frequently Asked Questions

-Does this MBA provide the skills I would get in another MBA program?
+Does this online MBA provide the skills I would get in another MBA program?

 Yes, you will achieve a set of competencies that are comparable to other MBA programs.
 But due to the integrated Areas of Practice in the courses and the applied nature of all projects, your level of understanding and ability to apply your learning should exceed that found in a typical MBA program.

 Do I need an undergraduate degree in business to apply?

 No. In fact, we highly encourage those with a variety of majors to consider the Champlain MBA as an opportune way to develop those skills needed for virtually any career.
 To make your transition into the degree as seamless as possible for those without an undergraduate degree in Business, we may require that your take pre-requisite courses to introduce you to the key concepts you will need to be successful in the MBA core courses.
 Alternatively, you may demonstrate your competency in areas of business through our test-out program.